NorthStarUAS/aura-hardware-legacy/aura-board-v2.3/README.md

 - [ ] Carefully scratch between the two pads on the reverse side of the board to disable USB power to the teensy.
-This is important because the teensy-3.2 is not tolerant of being powered by both usb and onboard power simultaneiously.
+This is important because the teensy-3.2 is not tolerant of being powered by both usb and onboard power simultaneously.
   - If you forget this step before installing the teensy, there is no way to fix it!
 But there is a work around ...
-  - The recommendation is to rig up a standard USB cable with the red powerline snipped and still safely upload firmware to your teensy while it is powered by the board regulator.
+  - The recommendation is to rig up a standard USB cable with the red power line snipped and still safely upload firmware to your teensy while it is powered by the board regulator.
   - It is just annoying because you have to remember to use the correct usb cable or you may significantly shorten the life of your